 In a nonrandomized pilot study, virologically suppressed patients were switched from their prescribed regimen to MVC plus RAL.
-This combination led to virologic relapse in 5 out of 44 patients.33 Based on these study results, a combination of MVC and RAL is not recommended (AII).
+This combination led to virologic relapse in five out of 44 patients.49 On the basis of these study results, use of a combination of MVC and RAL is not recommended (AII).